Want to know more?

 The organisation also reported ad-hoc pressures on the team are also reducing.
 Previously the team would spend between 30% and 40% of its capacity working on ad-hoc, unplanned features.
 However, the introduction and embedding of new ways of working should help reduce this to a negligible amount.
 This has also dramatically reduced the cognitive load on developers, reducing the need for them to manage unexpected work and instead focus on their own workload and the next priority.
 As a result, there has been a positive impact on team morale and reduced churn within the organisation.

 A tangible output from our engagement was the creation of a business-specific Playbook for the development of the Digital Platform.
 The Playbook sets out good product management and product development processes, in the context of their own organisation, which teams can follow and refer back to when needed.
-It also acts as a useful onboarding tool for new software engineers joining the organisation, enabling them to get up to speed much quicker and can start delivering value sooner.
+It also acts as a useful onboarding tool for new software engineers joining the organisation, enabling them to get up to speed much quicker and start delivering value sooner.
 It has also enabled the development teams to identify further improvements and enabled the easier spread of learning between engineers and digital platform teams, improving overall collaboration.

 Are you interested in this project?
 Or do you have one just like it?
 Get in touch.
 We’d love to tell you more about it.